dwave-examples/rna-folding/README.md

 In predicting the stems of an RNA molecule, we build a quadratic model with three contributing factors.

-1. Each potential stem is encoded as a variables, linearly weighted by the negative square of the length, *k*.
+1. Each potential stem is encoded as a variable, linearly weighted by the negative square of the length, *k*.

 2. Each potential pseudoknot is encoded as a quadratic term,